'I Regret Everything': Toni Morrison Looks Back On Her Personal Life

 GROSS: Yeah.

-MORRISON: The second thing was, I lost his and his brother's report cards, which I will never get back (laughter).
-And the third thing was, I had a pot of - a jade bush that was about 15 years old.
+MORRISON: The second thing was I lost his and his brother's report cards, which I will never get back.
+And the third thing was I am a little bit of a - well, I'm not anymore - but I used to be a little plant thief.
+You know, if I were someplace where there was something growing, I would snip it off, take it home and plant it.
+And the one thing I'm obsessive about is jade, and I had a jade bush that was about 15 years old.
 And it was huge and beautiful, and it burnt in a snap.
-Of course, I lost manuscripts (laughter) and books and some other things, but the hurt was the report cards.
-And the hurt was the jade bush.
+Of course, I lost manuscripts (laughter) and books and some other things, but the hurt was the report cards and the hurt was the jade bush.

-GROSS: If you're just joining us, my guest is Toni Morrison.
-She has a new novel called "God Help The Child."
-Let's take a short break here, then we'll talk some more.
-This is FRESH AIR.

-GROSS: If you're just joining us, my guest is Toni Morrison, and she has a new novel called "God Help The Child."

-The main character's birth name is Lula Ann Bridewell.
+GROSS: The main character's birth name is Lula Ann Bridewell.
 When she's 16, she changes it to Ann Bride.
-Two years later, she changes it to one name - Bride.
-And she's in the fashion world, in the cosmetics world.
-So it's a very, you know, signature kind of name to have.
+Two years later, she changes it to one name, Bride.
+And she's in the fashion world, in the cosmetics world, so it's a very signature kind of name to have.
 Names are very important in your fiction.
-There's often people - people often have nicknames.
+People often have nicknames.
 And I'm interested in hearing about why names have such real and symbolic importance in your stories.

 GROSS: So your birth name is Chloe Wofford.
 Morrison was your married name when you were married, but you've been divorced a long time - since 1974.
 And Toni was shortened from Anthony, which was the name when you were...